ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 In this case, the client does not specify any scope in its request.
 The IP proxy assigns the client an IPv4 address (192.0.2.11) and a full-tunnel route of all IPv4 addresses (0.0.0.0/0).
-The client can then send to any IPv4 host using a source address in its assigned prefix.
+The client can then send to any IPv4 host using its assigned address as its source address.

 ~~~
 [[ From Client ]]             [[ From IP Proxy ]]